nirajvenkat/ddg-nv/README.md

 I used many references, and these are informally cited by providing the relevant link.

 Many errors still remain.
-Please don't hesitate to reach out with a fix, pull request, etc.
+Please don't hesitate to [reach me](mailto:venkatn93@gmail.com) with a fix, pull request, etc.